 By Give As You Earn:

-This is when payments are deducted by your employer from gross salary before tax and paid to the church via CAF (Charities Aid Foundation).
-Our church account is called “St John’s Church PCC” and our church treasurer is Mr Alex Thompson, St John’s Church, 7 Church Rd, Locks Heath, Southampton SO31 6LW.
-Our Registered Charity Number is 1135824.
+This is when payments are deducted by your employer from gross salary before tax and paid to the church via CAF (Charities Aid Foundation) using our Registered Charity Number of 1135824.
+Our church bank account is called “St John’s Church PCC” and our church treasurer is Mr Alex Thompson, St John’s Church, 7 Church Rd, Locks Heath, Southampton SO31 6LW. .

 By a Legacy